anthonyharrison/lib4sbom/README.md

 - Create and manipulate a Software Service object
 - Create and manipulate a Cryptography object
 - Generated SBOM can be output to a file or to the console
-- Parse a SBOM embedded in an Intoto attestaion or Protobom object.
+- Parse a SBOM embedded in an Intoto attestaion
+- Parse a SPDX or CycloneDX SBOM embedded in a Protobom object

 ## Installation